waylan/mkdocs-theme_dir-example/README.md

 Then click on the image on the homepage in your browser.

 Note that this example requires at least **MkDocs version 0.16**.
-Earlier versions to not support most of the mechanisms used here.
+Earlier versions do not support most of the mechanisms used here.

 It should also be noted that this example is using the Lightbox for Bootstrap Plugin as the `mkdocs` theme is built on Bootswatch, a Bootstrap wrapper.
 If you